-- 6.31.
-The Government appointed Inspector held a Public Inquiry in August 2016.
-HPC made representations at the Public Inquiry setting out strong objections to the proposed development.
-Notwithstanding, the SoS allowed the appeal and planning permission was granted in March 2017. - 6.32.
+- 6.32.
 Since this granting of permission for 97 residential units, a subsequent application for residential development for 129 dwellings and associated infrastructure was submitted to MSDC in October 2017.
-The application was approved in July 2018. - 6.33.
+The application was approved in July 2018.
+36 - 6.33.
 The principle of development on this site has been established through the granting of planning permission.
+HPC wish to ensure any future application(s) on the site are developed in line with the Vision and Strategic Objectives of the HNP.
+The HNP therefore includes a policy to support the development of the site in line with the Vision and Strategic Objectives of the HNP.